AdityaGirdhar/risc-assembler-simulator/README.md

-# Custom Assembler and Simulator
+# SimpleRISC Assembler and Simulator
-Here's an assembler and simulator based on a hypothetical instruction set architecture implemented in Python3, along with automated testing routines.
+Here's an assembler and simulator based on a hypothetical instruction set architecture (SimpleRISC) implemented in Python3, along with automated testing routines.

 This is a project for the course CSE112 - Computer Organisation, IIIT Delhi.